Gabriella439/dhall-manual/manuscript/03-Defaults.md

-# How to support default values
+# How to simplify records with many default-valued fields

 This chapter describes the language's support for records with default-valued fields, using the Mergify configuration file from the end of the previous chapter as an illustrative example.